wavefrontHQ/wavefront-sdk-python/README.md

                              "details": "broker backup"})
 ```

-## Send Batch Data
+### Send Batch Data

-The following examples show how to generate data points manually and send them as a batch to Wavefront.
+The following examples show how to generate data points manually and send them as a batch to Operations for Applications.

-### Batch Metrics
+#### Batch Metrics

 ```python
 from uuid import UUID